backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/CloudFront SOA.md

 	- That user *doesn't have access* to the underlying bucket *(403)*
 	- The object user is requesting is *not found (404)*
 - *5xx* error codes indicates *Gateway issues*
+- Your CloudFront distribution might send error responses with *HTTP status code 400 Bad Request*, and a message similar to the following: `The authorization header is malformed; the region '<AWS Region>' is wrong; expecting '<AWS Region>'`.
+	- This problem can occur when your *CloudFront distribution's origin is an Amazon S3 bucket* and you have *moved the S3 bucket from one AWS Region to another*.
+	- To fix this error, *update your CloudFront distribution so that it finds the S3 bucket in the bucket's current AWS Region*.

 > [!question]- Users of a web application that is served using Amazon CloudFront have complained about receiving 4XX and 5XX errors. *A SysOps Administrator wants to monitor for elevated error rates in Amazon CloudFront*.
 Which metric should be monitored?
 > **TotalErrorRate**.